longitudinal-data-analysis-prac-2024/team_1_project/README.md

 ![**Figure 1.
 Cross-Lag Model on the relationships between parental warmth and emotional outcomes across the transition from primary school (wave 1) to the first (wave 2) and second year (wave 3) of secondary school**](plots/clm_1.png)

-\n The relationship between parental support and self-control is shown in the path diagram in Figure 2.
+\n The relationship between parental support and self-control is shown in the path diagram in Figure 1.
 Self-control remained relatively stable across all three waves (Wave 2: β = .47, p \< .001; Wave 3: β = .48, p \< .001).
-However, no cross-lagged effect between parental support and self-control at any wave was significant.
+However, no co-variances and cross-lagged effect between parental support and self-control at any wave was significant.

 ### ii.
 Parental Support on Self-Control